diegovallel/Moovx-test/Readme.md

 ## steps

 ## PART I: Run script
-Inside the folder there is an script called moovx_test.js.
+Inside the folder there is a script called moovx_test.js.
 This file have the script to make the match between the demand and supply and the inputs of the salesOrders and purchaseOrders as in the .dat file.
 To change the values ​​of these two objects, they must be changed within the code.
 To run the script use the next command:

 ```
 node moovx_test.js